Clinic Faculty & Staff

 Claudia Benz

-Claudia Benz is the First Year E. Barrett Prettyman Fellow.
+Claudia Benz is the Second Year E. Barrett Prettyman Fellow.
 She received her B.A. from the University of Chicago in 2018.
 Before law school, Claudia taught fifth grade in Chicago for two years as a member of Teach for America.
 She received her J.D. from Duke Law School in 2023, where she was the president of the National Lawyers Guild, the co-director of the Clemency Project, and a student attorney in the Criminal Defense Clinic.
 Claudia spent her law school summers with the Virginia Indigent Defense Commission in Fairfax County and the Law Offices of the Public Defender in Albuquerque, New Mexico, and also externed with the Public Defender’s Office in Durham, North Carolina.